IBM/innovate-digital-bank/README.md

 Once all jobs in the delivery pipeline are completed, you'll be able to access the portal on _port 30200_ of your cluster's _worker node public IP address_.

-To take a look at the resources now deployed to your Kubernetes cluster, nagivate to the IBM Cloud Dashboard, find your cluster, and click on the Kubernetes dashboard button
+To take a look at the resources now deployed to your Kubernetes cluster, navigate to the IBM Cloud Dashboard, find your cluster, and click on the Kubernetes dashboard button

 ![cluster overview](doc/source/images/14.png)

-Once your kubernetes dashboard has launched, switch to the correct namespace and observe the resources deployed to your cluster.
+Once your Kubernetes dashboard has launched, switch to the correct namespace and observe the resources deployed to your cluster.
 You should have the following provisioned:

 #### Persistent Volumes:
 * *innovate-bank-mongodb:* a hostPath volume which mounts a directory from the host node’s filesystem into our pod, in which we can store all the data our digital bank requires to operate.